tahashieenavaz/aftab/README.md

 | Eta      | 78,400           | 23,739,460       | 23,817,860       |
 | Theta    | 76,288           | 1,127,428        | 1,203,716        |

+**Note:** The Eta variant has significantly more parameters than other variants, primarily due to the encoder producing a large number of features.

 ### Hadamax Variants

 | Variant           | Encoder Parameters | Q Regression Head | Total Parameters |